Forsberg, Rinne help Predators beat Jets to force Game 7

 Connor Hellebuyck stopped 25 shots for the Jets.

-Game 7 is Thursday at Nashville, Tennessee, with the winner advancing to face the expansion Vegas Golden Knights in the Western Conference final.
+Game 7 in this series in which neither team has won consecutive games is Thursday at Nashville, Tennessee, with the winner advancing to face the expansion Vegas Golden Knights in the Western Conference final.
+Each team has also won twice on the road.

-This back-and-forth series has yet to see a team win consecutive games.
+"It's been back and forth, up and down," Winnipeg head coach Paul Maurice said.
+"It's probably right that it's going seven."

+The Jets finished 0 for 4 on the power play, including three chances in the first period.

 With the Predators up 1-0 after one period, Forsberg doubled the lead at 8:44 of the second on a great solo rush for his sixth of the postseason.
 After breaking his stick in the defensive zone blocking a shot, the Swedish forward raced to the bench to get a new one as the puck almost simultaneously arrived at his feet.
 Forsberg stayed onside, fought off Jets defenseman Ben Chairot and beat Hellebuyck short-side before crashing into the net.